rizwan-kh/rizwan-kh.github.io/content/posts/k8s-eks-aad-integration.md

 ```

 ### Authentication
-Post completion of this setup, issue `kubectl` command to get the instruction to authenticate yourself; Note this will only authenticate you, you would need to configure RBAC to allow the users to interact with cluster.
+Post completion of this setup, issue `kubectl` command to get the instruction to authenticate yourself; Note this will only authenticate you, you would need to configure RBAC to allow the users to interact with the cluster.

 ```
 kubectl get pods